mtvee/ci-wiki/README.md

 aware of...

   * the authentication is limited to one user (check config/wiki_settings.php)
-  * it requires MySQL for pages (it would be nice to optionally use disk too)
+  * it uses a database for pages, sqlite3 out of the box but easily setup for with any
   * PHP 5+ only
   * Flat namespace
   * there is no documentation (erm...)

+This is CodeIgniter 3.1.6.
+There is a 2.x branch in this repo if you are using that one.

 Setup
 -----

  * put the code somewhere your web server can see it.
+ * edit `application/config/config.php` and set the `base_url` and `encryption_key`
+ * if you want to use another database, edit `application/config/database.php` and set accordingly
  * create a database and a user for the wiki to use. *tables will be automatically created so watch you don't nuke something if you use an existing db (see wiki_model.php)*
- * edit `application/config/config.php` and set the `base_url` and `encryption_key`
- * edit `application/config/database.php` and set your mysql stuff
  * you should be able to visit `SITE_URL/index.php/wiki`, login with `admin` & `letmein`  and edit the index page

 Check out the CodeIgniter [User Guide](http://codeigniter.com/user_guide/) for more details.